RAVEN: Realtime Accessibility in Virtual ENvironments for Blind and Low-Vision People: Iterative System Design

 \section{Iterative System Design}

-\system{} supports real-time queries and modifications in virtual 3D environments to improve accessibility for BLV users.
-To ground its features in user needs, we first developed an initial prototype and conducted a pilot study with three BLV participants.
-Insights from this study informed iterative refinements, resulting in the final system presented here.
+\system{} supports real-time queries and modifications in virtual 3D environments to improve accessibility for BLV users. {The system is designed to be open, where users can use any natural language prompt.
+However, to ground its utility in user needs, we first developed an initial prototype and conducted a pilot study with three BLV participants.} Insights from this study informed iterative refinements, resulting in the final system presented here.
 In this section, we introduce an illustrative use scenario (\cref{ssec:Scenario}), describe the pilot study and resulting design modifications (\cref{ssec:Pilot}), and detail the final system architecture (\cref{ssec:System}).